HackYourFuture-CPH/teacher-curriculum/README.md

 This repo serves as the curriculum for what the mentors should go through in order to become a certified HackYourFuture teacher.
 It is one way of giving back to the mentors that have given us so incredibly much 🥇

+Here is [a video](https://www.youtube.com/watch?v=zu88rwMHxh0) explaining why the Teacher Curriculum was even created

 ---

 ## Overview